Astroua/TurbuStat/docs/tutorials/statistics/tsallis_example.rst

 .. image:: images/design4_tsallis_params.png

 The amplitude of the fit, shown on the top, simply sets the normalization.
 The more interesting shape parameters :math:`w^2` and :math:`q` are shown in the second and third panels.
 As explained in the overview, :math:`w^2` is analogous to the width of a Gaussian curve, while :math:`q` determines how peaked the distribution is and if closely related to the kurtosis.

-These parameters are not independent in this fit!
+.. warning:: These parameters are not independent in this fit!
 The plot shows that the two are anti-correlated.
-This means that their standard errors are grossly underestimated, even if the requirements for the non-linear least squares fit are met by the data.
+This means that their standard errors are underestimated, even if the requirements for the non-linear least squares fit are met by the data.
 When examining and interpreting the parameter fits, this covariance should be kept in mind.

-The lags size were automatically determined in the previous example.
+The lag values were automatically determined in the previous example.
 The default lag size, when none are provided, is to use powers of two up to half of the smallest axis size in the image.
 The example data is a 128-by-128 pixel image and so the lags used are 1, 2, 4, 8, 16, 32, and 64 pixels.
 If custom values for the lags are given, they must have an attached unit in pixel, angular or physical units.
 The latter requires passing a distance to `~turbustat.statistics.Tsallis`.
 For example, assume that the region in the simulated data is located at a distance of 250 pc:

     >>> distance = 250 * u.pc
     >>> phys_lags = np.arange(0.025, 0.5, 0.05) * u.pc